Essential Guide to Employee Gifting and Celebrations

 Start your meetings with appreciation.

 Why not start your meetings on a positive note with some praise?
-Things like appreciation for extra effort, teamwork, collaboration, career milestones, above-and-beyond work, innovation, and exceptional customer service are all things you can call out and recognise your people for.
+Things like appreciation for extra effort, teamwork, collaboration, career milestones, above-and-beyond work, innovation, and exceptional customer service are all things you can call out and recognize your people for.

 Share accomplishments on an internal Wall of Fame.